harmony-dev/eth2.0-benchmarks/0_beacon-chain.md

 - get_active_validator_indices
 - get_total_active_balance

-These caches significantly reduces epoch processing time growth.
+These caches almost nullify an impact of registry size growth on epoch processing time.

 Take a look at a table below which compares cumulative times of method calls of epoch processing, measured with 10,000 registry size: